Clicky

 How To Change The Oil In Your Jet Skis [Save Money – Avoid Dealership]

 A service and oil change is the most important thing you can do for your jet skis.
-The process of changing the oil and doing the service on a jet ski is not hard, but there are a few things you’ll need to do.
+The process of changing the oil and doing the service is not hard, but there are a few things you’ll need to do.

-The reason you change the oil in jet skis is that it goes bad, wears thin, and gets contaminated overtime.
-Bad/old oil leads to premature engine wear and destroys your jet skis over time.
-So doing the proper maintenance at the correct time of year and hours on the ski is vital for it having a long lifespan.
-Keeping proper records of the services also helps if you intend to sell the jet skis later.
+The reason you change the oil is that it goes bad, wears thin, and gets contaminated overtime.
+Bad/old oil leads to premature engine wear and destroys your engine over time.
+So doing the proper maintenance at the correct time of year and hours is vital for it having a long lifespan.
+Keeping proper records of the services also helps if you intend to sell them later.

-Here are the most common supplies you’ll need to change the oil and filter.
+Here are the most common supplies you’ll need are listed below:

 • You’ll need an oil change kit.
 (Amazon Link Ad) This includes the engine oil, filter and o-rings.
 Some kits even come with spark plugs, which you should do too.